-How to Build a Sustainable Home
+How to Create a Sustainable Home Design

-Design trends throughout a house will only take you so far.
+Sustainable home design trends throughout a house will only take you so far.
 Some of the most foundational parts of sustainable homes come long before we can begin designing the home.
 Two of the main things that should be considered before we even think about designing a home is the size and the location of the home.

 Choosing the Right Location for Sustainability